lidroider/python-init/README.md

 pipenv shell
 ```

-Step 2: Run `pipenv --py` to get python path and config your editor
+Step 2: Run `poetry show -v` to get python path and config your editor

 Ex: Append it into `.vscode/settings.json` like